Confessions of a Bookseller and Brave New World

 Oh how I hated to come to the end of this book.
 About half way through I mentally moved into the little cottage out back and I'm not yet ready to leave it or this bookshop or this town.
 I'll remember it as one of the best vacations I've never had.

-The book is a year's worth of journal entries from the owner of The Bookshop in Wigtown, now known as Scotland's National Booktown.
-His wry observations on everything from his cat, Captain, to his parents, his staff, and the many quirky people who frequent his shop are engaging and funny.
-He has a dry sense of humour, a way with words, and a bookshop with 100,000 books organized in 9 different rooms.
-If ever I was able to travel again, Wigtown would be on my bucket list.
+The book is a year's worth of journal entries from the owner of The Bookshop in Wigtown, Scotland's National Book Town.
+The author has a dry sense of humour, a wonderful way with words, and a bookshop with 100,000 books organized in 9 different rooms.
+I want to be there.

 Brave New World by Aldous Huxley